-But give them cooked noodles, melon, bread, or bananas to cut with a butter knife, and you will have one focused toddler on your hands.
+But give them cooked noodles, melon, bread, or bananas to cut with a butter knife, and you will have one focused, quiet & still toddler on your hands.
+Worth it.

 By 2, they’re old enough to run and get all the pillows by themselves 1 at a time, and put them all back when they’re done.
 So this is a minimum 30-minutes-of-fun activity.